COVID-19 Web Resources

 Parks and playgrounds – open for use, including those playgrounds in the Fort Drum Mountain Community Homes footprint and the dog parks.
 Remind family members about the importance of social distancing and ensure children wash their hands.
 These facilities will not be cleaned, and park visitors must avoid overcrowding.

 Passports – closed.

-Pine Plains Bowling Center – open from 4 to 8 p.m.
+Pine Plains Bowling Center – open for bowling from 4 to 8 p.m.
 Thursday, 11 a.m. to 10 p.m.
 Friday and Saturday, and 11 a.m. to 6 p.m.
 Sunday.
 Patrons must wear a mask to enter the building.
 Limited to groups of four or a family of six.
 The bowling center will operate at 50% capacity, and social distancing will be observed.
-The kitchen will be open for take-out and curbside pick-up only.
+Curbside dining options will be available through Dec.
+1; indoor food and beverages are not authorized during this time.
 For more information, call (315) 772-6601.

 Po Valley Mini Mall / Shoppette Restaurants – take-out only.

 Popeyes – open 11 a.m. to 7 p.m. daily.

 Post Exchange complex – open 9 a.m. to 6 p.m.
 Monday through Saturday and 10 a.m. to 6 p.m.
 Sunday.
 (See Facility Entrance note above.)
 Food Court: Take-out only.
 (Note: Gas station hours are not affected.)

 All visitors to the PX are required to wear a cloth face covering that they have brought with them.
 Masks will not be provided at the door.